Eating at the Pass: Vanderlyle Cambridge review

 The drinks pairing:

 Opting for a drinks pairing was another first for us.
 Vanderlyle offers a number of matching packages, each of which includes 4 drinks to accompany and enhance your enjoyment of each course.
 You can go fully alcoholic (£35), non-alcoholic (£25) or a mixture- two alcoholic and two non (£30).
 This range of choice gave us the push we needed to try a pairing- I went for the alcoholic flight and Mel went for the mix.
 If this isn’t your thing they also have an interesting and unusual wine list to choose from.

 On to the wonderful food!
 We started off with a series of snacks, all delightful and each one providing contrasting tastes and textures.
 A small bowl of celeriac remoulade arrived with crisp zatar flat bread.
 Pile the remoulade on top of the flatbread and enjoy.

-I have to confess my heart sank a little when I heard that the crumpet we had loved on our last visit was not on the menu (it will be back in the future).
+I have to confess my heart sank a little when I heard that the crumpet we had loved on our last visit to Vanderlyle was not on the menu (it will be back in the future).
 However, the slice of bread and butter pudding, topped with green tomato jam more than made up for the absent crumpet.
 The richness of the soft pudding was balanced with jam- an inspired combination.
 A tray of these and a crisp glass of white wine would make a rather splendid evening!